Moon Enters Retrograde

 It’s not that someone accidentally input the lunar coordinates into Google Maps in reverse,

 “It’s tiny.
 It’s turning.
-And It’s somehow pissed”
+And It’s somewhat pissed”

 So, what even Is a Micromoon anyway ?

-By Syzygy Z. Soloflares, Senior Celestial Science Correspondent on INSOMNIOUS-NIGHTHAWKS MAGAZINE
+By Syzygy Z. Soloflares, Senior Celestial Science Correspondent on INSOMNIOUS-NIGHTWTACHERS magazine

 In other words, it’s the diet version of the Supermoon.
 It’s like the Moon, but it’s using the low-res setting.